-When it comes to working with schools, it feels like you can’t win for losing
+When it comes to working with teachers, it feels like you can’t win for losing

 Those parents who give up don’t show up.
 They can’t face another school meeting to listen to the litany of their child’s problems, feeling nagged with advice given in a tone of impatience, never getting help, hope, or heard.
 Not showing up also makes perfect sense.
 Who wants another downer?
 It’s best to stay home and conserve precious emotional energy.
-These parents look apathetic and neglectful at best–I personally know a couple like this.
-I’ve heard school staff wondering aloud if the parents were using drugs, abusive, or criminally neglectful.
-They weren’t.
+These parents look apathetic and neglectful at best–I personally know a couple who’ve given up.
+I’ve heard school staff wondering aloud if these parents were using drugs, abusive, or criminally neglectful.
+I personally knew they weren’t.

 Teachers have the same paradoxical attitudes held by the public at large when it comes to troubled children.
 They may try to be neutral when they work with parents, but underlying attitudes and feelings still come out:

 - We sympathize but you’re still to blame;

 - You can change things if you want to, but you don’t really care;

 - We know what your child needs, you don’t.